wylighting/lightformer/_pages/home.md

 <pre><code class="text">
 @article{ren2024lightformer,
-  title={LightFormer: Light-Oriented Global Neural Rendering in Dynamic Scene}, author={Ren, Haocheng and Huo, Yuchi and Yifan, Peng and Sheng, Hongtao and Huang, Hongxiang and Xue, Weidong and Lan, Jingzhen and Wang, Rui and Bao, Hujun}, journal={ACM Transactions on Graphics}, volume={43}, number={4},
+  title={LightFormer: Light-Oriented Global Neural Rendering in Dynamic Scene}, author={Ren, Haocheng and Huo, Yuchi and Peng, Yifan and Sheng, Hongtao and Huang, Hongxiang and Xue, Weidong and Lan, Jingzhen and Wang, Rui and Bao, Hujun}, journal={ACM Transactions on Graphics}, volume={43}, number={4},